tihsra/tihsra/README.md

 ### About Me

+- 🧩 Active on **Codeforces, CodeChef, and LeetCode** — always down to discuss DSA/CP problems, feel free to reach out
 - 🔧 I like building things **from scratch** — databases, compilers, and streaming platforms — to actually understand how systems work under the hood
 - 🌱 Deep-diving into **distributed systems, networking internals, and compiler design**
-- 💬 Ask me about **Redis internals, JWT auth, or React state management**
+- 💬 Ask me about **Redis internals, Compilers, or React state management**

 ---